Triple clasp formulas for $C_2$ webs: Clasps

-In \cite[Section 2.4, 2.5]{bodish2020web} we defined \emph{elementary light ladders}, \emph{neutral ladders}, \emph{light ladders}, \emph{upside down light ladders}, and \emph{double ladders}.
-We associate an elementary light ladder diagram in $\DD$ to each weight in a fundamental representation: $\mu\mapsto L_{\mu}$.
+Start by associating an elementary light ladder diagram in $\DD$ to each weight in a fundamental representation: $\mu\mapsto L_{\mu}$.
 For a dominant weight subsequence $\vec{\mu}\in E(\un{w})$, there are light ladder diagrams $LL_{\un{w}, \vec{\mu}}$.
-The elementary light ladder diagrams for $\mu_i$ are the building blocks of the light ladder diagram $LL_{\un{w}, \vec{\mu}}$, but in order to make light ladder diagrams out of elementary light ladders we also require neutral diagrams which allow us to shuffle words in $\blues$ and $\greent$.
+The elementary light ladder diagrams for $\mu_i$ are the building blocks of the light ladder diagram $LL_{\un{w}, \vec{\mu}}$, but in order to make light ladder diagrams out of elementary light ladders we also require neutral diagrams which are used to shuffle words in $\blues$ and $\greent$.
 The ability to freely choose neutral diagrams means that for a given dominant weight subsequence there may be many choices of light ladder diagrams.

 There is a duality $\mathbb{D}$ on the diagrammatic category, which takes a diagram and flips it upside down.
 We define upside down light ladders as the image, under $\mathbb{D}$, of usual light ladders.